mentallyinspired/take-my-form/README.md

 ## TODO
-- [ ] Build docker container
+- [x] Build working docker container
-- [ ] Docker-compose file with reverse proxy
+- [x] Docker-compose file with reverse proxy
-- [ ] Implement static CORS
+- [x] Implement static CORS
 - [ ] Implement validation process for sending emails
     - This will allow the server make use of emails with different domain to the website the form is in
 - [ ] Probably more